SchmollerLab/Cell_ACDC/docs/source/getting-started.rst

 * NONE of the above

 Please select the appropriate option.
 Afterwards, you are prompted to create an empty folder in which only the microscopy file(s) are present.
-After doing so, select “Done”.
+After doing so, select "Done".
 Afterwards, you will be prompted to select this folder.
 After selecting the destination folder, which by default is the folder you selected in the step before, Cell-ACDC will attempt to load OEM metadata.

 After a short wait, a window with the extracted metadata should appear.
-Make sure to double check all values and **change “Order of Dimensions”** to the appropriate value.
-To double check if the dimensions are in the correct order, press on the eye icon next to “Channel 0” and use the scrollbars to go through the z coordinate and time coordinate.
-Once all values are in order, press “Ok”.
-If the values are the same for all positions, feel free to click “Use the above metadata for all the next positions”.
-Note that if you have several files, and you press “Ok” and not one of the two other options, the process will stop after each file, and you need to confirm the metadata again.
+Make sure to double check all values and **change "Order of Dimensions"** to the appropriate value.
+To double check if the dimensions are in the correct order, press on the eye icon next to "Channel 0" and use the scrollbars to go through the z coordinate and time coordinate.
+Once all values are in order, press "Ok".
+If the values are the same for all positions, feel free to click "Use the above metadata for all the next positions".
+Note that if you have several files, and you press "Ok" and not one of the two other options, the process will stop after each file, and you need to confirm the metadata again.

 Each position is saved in a separate folder.
 The metadata are stored both in a TXT and SCV file, while the channels are stored in separate TIF files.